ethanjli/pallet-example-planktoscope-wio/README.md

 the `stable` branch (recommended so that you will automatically be notified for new stable versions) or a specific Git tag.

-You can clone and apply this Forklift pallet to your PlanktoScope using the [`forklift`](https://github.com/PlanktoScope/forklift) tool.
+You can clone and stage this Forklift pallet to be applied to your PlanktoScope using the [`forklift`](https://github.com/PlanktoScope/forklift) tool.
 For example, you can run any of the following `forklift` CLI commands, depending on which release of this pallet you want:
 ```